 We hugely appreciate you agreeing to share your experience with us and have outlined some questions below.
 These are for guidance only so please feel free to share any information that you would like to.
 It is likely that the information you provide will be subject to editing to fit in with our house style guide and wordcount restrictions, but please be assured that no final version will be published until full approval has been agreed.

-Excerpts from your case study may sometimes be taken and used as a standalone piece of promotional material for certain platforms (ie. a quote from somebody as part of a case study saying “We had the best experience ever on our Taith-funded trip to New Zealand” might be pulled out and used for social media or a flyer) but the wording/ context would remain as agreed when final approval was given as part of the overall case study.
+Excerpts from your case study may sometimes be taken and used as a standalone piece of promotional material for certain platforms (ie. a quote from somebody as part of a case study saying “I never thought this could happen for somebody like me, but travelling abroad for the first time and experiencing a new culture has been inspiring and given me aims and ambitions I could never have imagined before” might be pulled out and used for social media or a flyer) but the wording/ context would remain as agreed when final approval was given as part of the overall case study.